Sunday School Review: Basic Church History: Nicaea through the Middle Ages, Part 6

 Welcome to today’s review of the material covered in our sixth session: key personalities from the time of the ecumenical councils.

-The early centuries of the Christian church were a period of explosive growth but significant challenge.
+As we've seen, the early centuries of the Christian church were a period of explosive growth but significant challenge.
 Theological debates, doctrinal development, and waves of persecution shaped the church's emerging identity.
 Much of this development occurred around the Seven Ecumenical Councils held between 325 and 787 AD, where the church met to address pressing theological issues.
 Key figures rose to prominence during these times, defending the faith, shaping Christian doctrine, and guiding the church through tumultuous waters.

 If you’re new here and missed last week's review, you can find it here.